finalnewboutnsi-04-1

 What is a Backdoor Roth IRA?

 A Backdoor Roth IRA is a financial strategy that allows individuals to contribute to a Roth IRA even if their income exceeds the IRS limits for direct contributions.
-The process involves contributing to a traditional IRA and then converting those funds into a Roth IRA.
+The process involves contributing to a traditional IRA and then performing a roth conversion to move those funds into a Roth IRA.
 This strategy effectively bypasses the income limits for Roth IRA contributions.

 Why Use a Backdoor Roth IRA?